Fall 2020 Academics

-Mount Holyoke approves a limited number of deferral requests each year and typically in support of an enrichment opportunity, such as a clearly outlined service or experiential learning program, or for medical reasons.
-We will continue to approve these types of deferral requests for a semester or year on a case-by-case basis.
+In a typical year, Mount Holyoke approves a limited number of deferral requests in support of an enrichment opportunity, such as a clearly outlined service or experiential learning program, or for medical reasons.
+The Office of Admission reviews and approves these types of deferral requests for a semester or year on a case-by-case basis.

 Students who wish to apply for a personal leave for the coming semester or academic year should be in touch with their academic dean or connect with their faculty advisor during the advising period between July 6 and 10, 2020.
 The preferred deadline for requesting a personal leave is July 13; however, leave requests will be honored if they come in after that date.

 The following information was emailed to Mount Holyoke College international students on July 7 and 8, 2020.

 Regarding the SEVP guidance (which is the government branch of the Department of Homeland Security charged with oversight of international students and scholars in the United States with F-1 and J-1 visas) that was released Monday, July 6: